 - With Due Respect: See Sophisticated as Hell, above.

 - Working with the Ex: Daniels works with his ex-wife Robby.
 Naturally, they get back together at the end of the movie.

-- Your Cheating Heart: Actually works in Daniels' favor in trying to get the name of the boat Jimbo was on:
+- Your Cheating Heart: Actually works in Daniels' favor in trying to get the name of the boat Jimbo's monkey was brought in on: